 of people can apply the Leave No Trace skills learned in AB to a future outdoor activity

-Adventure Bound programs begin with an orientation and welcome dinner in the evening on Friday, August 20th, and conclude in the afternoon on Tuesday, August 24th.
-GW students interested in attending Adventure Bound must select an early housing move-in before 4:00 pm on Friday, August 20th.
+Adventure Bound programs begin with a trip orientation and welcome dinner in the evening on Wednesday, August 16, 2023 and conclude in the afternoon on Saturday, August 19th 2023.
+GW students interested in attending Adventure Bound must move-in before 4:00 pm on Wednesday, August 16th.

-The program cost is dependent on the trip and outdoor activities and ranges from $165-$300.
-All program fees will be charged to your student account later in August.
+Program fees are dependent on the trip and are outlined above.
+All program fees will be charged to your student account.

 All trips include a welcome dinner on Friday evening, outdoor/program activities, use of shared outdoor gear, transportation, and meals on the trip.*

 We do not want program fees to be a barrier to participation.
 Fee waivers are available for those who express financial need.
-If you have questions about fee waivers, please reach out to Rebecca Burwell at [email protected].
+If you have questions about fee waivers, please reach out to the summer coordinating team.